michaelficarra/transmissionDownload/README.md

 ## TODO (after release)

+* use proper node function signatures (first argument is `err`)
+* handle errors by adding retry button (must be using node style callback signatures first)
 * don't make user type in password repeatedly (send request to background page to store password in closure for X seconds)
 * don't require save button on options page
 * find a way to test this thing